espressif/esp-idf/examples/openthread/ot_br/README.md

 ## Bidirectional IPv6 connectivity

-The border router will automatically publish the prefix and the route table rule to the WiFi network via ICMPv6 router advertisment packages.
+The border router will automatically publish the prefix and the route table rule to the Wi-Fi network via ICMPv6 router advertisement packages.

 ### Host configuration

 The automatically configure your host's route table rules you need to set these sysctl options:

-Please relace `wlan0` with the real name of your WiFi network interface.
+Please replace `wlan0` with the real name of your Wi-Fi network interface.
 ```
 sudo sysctl -w net/ipv6/conf/wlan0/accept_ra=2
 sudo sysctl -w net/ipv6/conf/wlan0/accept_ra_rt_info_max_plen=128